Difficulty Controlled Diffusion Model for Synthesizing Effective Training Data: Introduction

-In this paper, we propose a solution to address this dilemma in training data synthesis for image classification tasks by introducing sample difficulty as an additional condition for generative models.
-Specifically, we use a pre-trained classifier to quantitatively assess difficulty score of each sample in the target dataset.
-Subsequently, we utilize the assessed difficulty score, together with text prompt, to guide the generation process.
-This approach can disentangle sample difficulty from the domain alignment process, enabling the generation of samples with varying complexity following difficulty condition while maintaining target domain consistency.
+We address this dilemma by introducing learning difficulty as an additional conditioning signal during fine-tuning and generation.
+The model can thus capture the features of samples with different learning difficulties while still maintaining domain alignment.
+We fine-tune the pretrained text-to-image model using both difficulty score prompts and text prompts as conditioning inputs.
+Then, the model can generate new samples at specified difficulty levels by adjusting the input difficulty score prompt.
+Our approach can disentangle learning difficulty from the domain alignment process, enabling the generation of samples with varying difficulties while maintaining domain consistency.

-Our extensive experimental evaluation across multiple datasets demonstrates the effectiveness of our proposed method in generating samples with varying difficulty levels, thereby improving the performance of classifiers trained on our augmented dataset.
-Furthermore, our trained difficulty encoder effectively captures and isolates factors contributing to sample difficulty, enabling visualization of category-specific difficulty characteristics across different datasets.
-This provides insights into what makes certain samples challenging for classification.
-Such capability not only validates the effectiveness of our method but also provides a tool for visualizing diverse dataset characteristics, such as bias patterns, edge cases, and rare instances.
+Extensive experiments across multiple image classification datasets demonstrate the effectiveness of our proposed method in generating samples with controllable learning difficulty, thereby improving the performance of the target task more efficiently.
+Furthermore, our method enables the visual analysis of class-wise hard factors, providing insights into what makes certain class samples difficult in the target dataset.
+Our contribution can be summarized as follows,

-Our contribution can be summarized as follows, \begin{itemize} \item We demonstrate that merely matching domain distribution in training data generation leads to predominantly simple samples, which provide limited performance enhancement for classifier training. \item We propose a difficulty-controllable generation framework that synthesizes samples with targeted difficulty levels tailored to the specific dataset and tasks. \item We validate our approach across multiple datasets, demonstrating its effectiveness in both providing valuable training samples and capturing factors that affect sample difficulty for visualization. \end{itemize}
+\begin{itemize} \item We show that domain alignment alone causes models to generate mostly easy samples, which provide only limited performance gains. \item We propose a difficulty-controlled generation framework that can be used to synthesize samples with targeted learning difficulty, thus improving performance on target tasks more efficiently. \item We validate our method across multiple image classification tasks, demonstrating its effectiveness in both providing valuable training samples and capturing factors that affect sample difficulty for visualization. \end{itemize}

-\section{Related work}
+\section{Related Work}